-Information presented in this Report is reported on a calendar year basis for peer review and oversight procedures actually performed in 2012, 2013 and 2014.
+Information presented in this report is presented on a calendar year basis and includes oversight procedures performed in 2013, 2014 and 2015.
 Some procedures performed in those years may not have been completed until the subsequent calendar year.

 Overview of TSCPA Peer Review